 What if I can't afford car insurance payments?

-Drivers are required to carry car insurance in nearly every state.
-Find out what you can do if you think you can't afford to pay for auto insurance
+Drivers are required to carry auto insurance in nearly every state.
+How to find affordable car insurance if you pay too much and can't pay your premiums

 Even though it can be expensive, you need car insurance.
 Unless you live in New Hampshire, state law requires that you purchase liability insurance for your vehicle or show some other form of financial responsibility.